MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

       <SelectedWallet />
       <WalletError />
     </WalletProvider>
  )
 }

 export default App
 ```

-Now we can run `npm run dev` to view the wallet list and select a wallet to connect to.
+Now, we can run `npm run dev` to view the wallet list and select a wallet to connect to.

 ADD IMAGE OF FINAL VIEW OF APPLICATION

 A few user tests you can perform to test the various features and functionality we have built:

-1. Have more than one wallet installed in your browser, test connecting and disconnecting from each
+1. Have more than one wallet installed in your browser; test connecting and disconnecting from each
-2. Once you have a wallet selected, refresh or leave and come back to the page.
+2. Once a wallet is selected, refresh the page.
-  - Ensure the selected wallet persists and does not revert back to **"No Wallet Selected"**
+  - Ensure the selected wallet persists and does not revert to **"No Wallet Selected"**
-3. Once you have a wallet selected, disable that wallet and refresh the page, then re-enable the wallet and refresh the page again.
-NOtice how the dapp behaves.
+3. Once you have a wallet selected, disable that wallet and refresh the page, then re-enable the wallet and refresh the page.
+Notice how the dapp behaves.
 4. Upon connecting to a wallet, cancel the connection or close the wallet prompt.
   - This should trigger our WalletError component, then click to dismiss it.

 ## Conclusion

-We have finished taking what we have learned about EIP-6963 and connecting to wallets, specifically Metamask, but it works with all wallets found on that [comply with EIP-6963](https://github.com/WalletConnect/EIP6963/blob/master/src/utils/constants.ts) and the integrate Multi Injected Provider Discovery.
+We have finished taking what we have learned about EIP-6963 and connecting to wallets, specifically Metamask.
+Still, it works with all wallets found on that [comply with EIP-6963](https://github.com/WalletConnect/EIP6963/blob/master/src/utils/constants.ts) and the integrate Multi Injected Provider Discovery.

-We have also thought of many of edge cases and created a context provider tht facilitates sharing data and functions for connecting and disconnecting from these wallets and handle errors.
+We have also considered many edge cases and created a context provider that facilitates sharing data, functions for connecting and disconnecting from these wallets, and handles errors.

-I'm hoping that with this tutorial or source code you are able to better understand how you might integrate this functionality and more into your own production dapps!

 You can see the [source code](https://github.com/MetaMask/vite-react-global-tutorial)
 for the final state of this dapp tutorial.